Home General A Comparison between a One Person Company and a Private Limited Company

 Mandatory conversion If annual turnover exceeds Rs.
 2 crores or paid-up capital exceeds Rs.
 50 lakhs, then mandatory conversion into a private limited company No mandatory conversion

-Procedure Obtain DSC (digital signature certificate), obtain DIN (directors identification number), name approval, filing for incorporation &file nominee details Obtain DSC (digital signature Certificate), Obtain DIN (directors’ identification Number), Name approval &filing for Incorporation
+Procedure Obtain DSC (digital signature certificate), obtain DIN (director identification number), name approval, file for incorporation &file nominee details.
+Obtain DSC (digital signature Certificate), DIN (directors’ Identification Number), Name approval &filing for Incorporation.

 Law applicable Companies Act 2013 Companies Act 2013